KATHAKALI

 themes of the Kathakali are religious in nature.
 They

-the ancient scriptures known as the Puranas.
-This is
+ancient scriptures known as the Puranas.
+This is performed

-performed in a text which is generally Sanskritised
+in a text which is generally Sanskritised Malayalam.

 A

-generally start at dusk and go through out the night.
+start at dusk and go through out the night.
+Kathakali

-Kathakali is usually performed only by men.
-Female characters
+is usually performed only by men.
+Female characters are

 in recent years, women have started to become Kathakali